esantiel/solutions_repo/docs/1 Physics/5 Circuits/Problem_1.md

    - For nested configurations, the iterative process naturally handles them by reducing inner series/parallel subgraphs first, working outward.

 ---

-### Implementation in Python

-We’ll use the `networkx` library to represent and manipulate the graph.
-The implementation will:
-- Accept a graph with resistors as weighted edges.
-- Iteratively simplify the graph.
-- Output the equivalent resistance.

 ### Explanation of the Algorithm and Implementation